Speed and Agility

 What is speed and agility training?

-Today’s sports performance industry is filled with coaches who deliver false promises of making athletes faster and quicker by using a variety of drills, cones, bands, ladders etc. While the aforementioned are great tools that can be used as a part of a speed and agility program, using them alone will not result in improved speed and agility.
+Today’s sports performance industry in New Jersey is filled with coaches who deliver false promises of making athletes faster and quicker by using a variety of drills, cones, bands, ladders etc. While the aforementioned are great tools that can be used as a part of a speed and agility program, using them alone will not result in improved speed and agility.
 Before we go any further, let’s look at the the definitions of Speed and Agility:

 Speed is defined as the rate at which someone or something is able to move or operate.
 Scientifically defined as distance over time.